Noise signatures for determining chiral Majorana fermion modes: Results

 where $\delta\hat{\text{I}}\left(t\right)=\hat{\text{I}}\left(t\right)-\left<\text{I}\left(t\right)\right>$, and the subscripts $a,b$ can be $L$ or $R$ with the same (different) subscripts denoting the local (non-local) current noise.
 In particular, we consider the current noise at zero frequency, which represents the correlation of current fluctuations {\cite{Li2018}}.

-In Fig.~\ref{noise}, both the local (a) and non-local (b) current noises versus the magnetic field $M_z$ are plotted.
+In Fig.~\ref{noise}, both the local (a) and the non-local (b) current noises versus the magnetic field $M_z$ are plotted.
 The most interesting feature is that, when the conductance is half quantized, the current noises vanish if the central region is a TSC, while they remain finite otherwise.
 This difference can be understood in the following way.
 For a metal, because electrons in the central region are randomly scattered by disorders, the current fluctuations both in the same lead and in different leads are highly coupled.
 Thus the noises should be visible.
-However, for a TSC, since the HQCPs come from four independent Majorana fermions hosted at four edges of the central region, both local and non-local noises must vanish.
-Most significantly, as long as the HQCPs are not destroyed, these vanishing noises are visible as shown in Fig.~\ref{noise} even in the presence of strong disorders.
+However, for a TSC since the HQCPs come from four independent Majorana fermions located at four edges of the central region, both local and non-local noises of a TSC must vanish.
+Most significantly, for a TSC, as long as the HQCPs are present, these noises vanish as shown in Fig.~\ref{noise} even in the presence of strong disorders.